 Option 2: GPX transfer of your route from your PC to your navigation device

 If you prefer to use your navigation system offline or a fixed navigation device installed in your vehicle, you can transfer single waypoints from your planned route from your PC to your device using GPX transfer.
-To do this, first save your route on a USB stick or SD card and connect this to your navigation system.
-A detailed description of how this works is given here.

-Option 3: Transfer the route by Bluetooth using the Send-to-car function
+Option 3: Transfer the route by Bluetooth using the Send-To-Car function

-You can use the Send-to-car function with these navigation systems
+You can use the Send-To-Car function with these navigation systems

 What other benefits do these naviceivers hold?

-All three devices are equipped with a special 3D motorhome navigation software, so that you can enter your vehicle’s important parameters, such as weight, height, length, width, etc., and these are then taken into consideration during route selection.
+All four devices are equipped with a special 3D motorhome navigation software, so that you can enter your vehicle’s important parameters, such as weight, height, length, width, etc., and these are then taken into consideration during route selection.
 If this seems too much work, you can simply select one of the pre-configured motorhome profiles up to 3.5 t or up to 7.5 t.
 Of course, you can also enter the details of your car and caravan.
 There are also pitch and campsite details available through both devices, and maps covering 47 countries.

 Many motorhome manufacturers use the Fiat Ducato as the chassis for their motorhomes - for example Hymer with the Exsis-t.
 Photo: Hymer

-The three Zenec navicervers have very similar functional ranges.
-However, their sizes are very different, so the types of vehicles they can be installed in are also different.
-The size and design of the Z-E3756 as well as the Z-E3766 is specifically aligned with the Fiat Ducato console, and therefore fits in numerous motorhome and camper van models – including those based on the Citroën Jumper and Peugeot Boxer.
 With its 9-inch display, the Z-N956 respectively N966 is a more classical double DIN Naviceiver and therefore fits cars and motorhomes with space for a double DIN appliance.
 However, the Z-N956 / N966 only fits in double DIN radio bays that are at a 90° angle to the console surface.
 Furthermore, the console surface at the installation point shouldn’t curve too much either vertically or horizontally.